PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THE EI’S SITES, PRODUCTS AND SERVICES.

 The EI is the Data Controller of any personal data you supply as part of your application for membership or professional registration, and your subsequent interaction as a member with the EI.

 Membership of the EI is a rolling agreement which will automatically renew on 1 January each year.
 The EI reserves the right to increase or vary the price of membership on an annual basis, and to determine the basis on which concessionary rates may apply.
 Fees for the coming year will be published on the EI website in November each year.

 Members will receive a renewal notice in advance of the renewal date each year, including details of the membership and/or other fees (such as professional registration fees) which may be due.
 If you pay by direct debit, any payment arrangements you have made will continue, unless you notify the EI and your bank/building society of your wish to cancel your payment.

 Membership services will be withdrawn for those whose membership is still unpaid two months after the due date (28 February).
-Membership will be lapsed where individual fees remain unpaid 6 months after the due date.
+Membership will be lapsed if fees are not paid in full.

 Transfer to another grade or upgrade

 Members may transfer from their membership grade to another at any time during their membership on demonstration that they meet the criteria of the grade to which they wish to be transferred.
 In the case of transfer to professional membership grades, an application form and application fee will be required, and requests will be subject to review by the Membership Panel and, if your application is approved, election by the Professional Affairs Committee.